Distributed Algorithms from Arboreal Ants for the Shortest Path Problem: Results

+For an intuitive explanation for these results, consider the quadratic decision rule that distributes the flow in proportion to the square of the pheromone levels.
+Due to the square in the quadratic decision rule, given two edges incident on a vertex, this rule sends more than linearly proportional flow on the edge with the higher pheromone.
+Thus, if a path---that is not necessarily the shortest or the minimum leakage path---has relatively high pheromone initially, even more pheromone accumulates on it as time progresses, and the dynamics may not converge to the shortest or the minimum leakage path.
+Theorem \ref{prop:two} and \ref{prop:nl-incflow} formalize this intuition for any non-linear decision rule belonging to the family $\mathcal{F}$.

-From the last subsection, we can view increasing flow and leakage as two possibly conflicting forces, the former preferring paths with small leakage and the latter preferring the shorter paths.
-The above results suggest that non-linearity in the decision rule can be viewed as another force, possibly in conflict with the forces of leakage and increasing flow, preferring certain states that may not correspond to the shortest path or the path with the minimum leakage.
-In this sense, if the goal is to find the path with minimum leakage or the shortest path, there is no advantage of using non-linear decision rules over the linear decision rule.
+From the last subsection, we can view increasing flow and leakage as two conflicting forces, preferring the shortest and the minimum leakage path respectively.
+The above results suggest that non-linearity in the decision rule can be viewed as another force, in conflict with the forces of leakage and increasing flow, preferring certain states that may not correspond to the shortest or the minimum leakage path.

-Note that these results only suggest that linear decision rule is necessary for guaranteed convergence to the shortest or the minimum leakage path.
-It is still possible that even for non-linear decision rules, for certain graph families, the forces of increasing flow and leakage never nudge the dynamics towards longer or higher leakage paths respectively.
-That is, the path found in the presence of these forces has length (respectively leakage) at least as small, and sometimes smaller, than the length (respectively leakage) of the path found in their absence.
-This would demonstrate the utility of leakage and increasing flow in finding such desirable paths even for non-linear decision rules.
-Understanding when such a statement holds is another interesting open direction.
+\paragraph{Usefulness of increasing flow and leakage not limited to the linear decision rule. } Note that the above results only suggest that linear decision rule is necessary for \emph{guaranteed convergence} to the shortest or the minimum leakage path.
+Can it be the case that even with some non-linear decision rules, the forces of increasing flow and leakage still help in finding shorter or smaller leakage paths respectively, compared to the paths found in the absence of these forces?
+To understand this question, we ran simulations for various non-linear decision rules, some of which have been previously used to model ant behaviour \cite{chandrasekhar2018distributed, deneubourg1990self}.
+We observe that within each graph family, for a large fraction of the graph instances, the path found in the presence of these forces has length (respectively leakage) smaller than or equal to the length (respectively leakage) of the path found in their absence.